Arthur Lenroot Jr.

+Biography

 He was born in Superior, Wisconsin, and went to University of St. Thomas and University of Wisconsin–Superior.
 He worked for a railroad and an oil company and was an abstractor and involved in conservation and the tourism industry.
 Lenroot also served in the Wisconsin State Assembly in 1942 and 1944 and was a delegate to the 1948 Republican National Convention.
 According to the Wisconsin Blue Book, he was elected in 1946 and re-elected in 1950, but was defeated in 1954 by Democrat Carl Lauri.
 He died in Santa Rosa, California.